voges/calq/README.md

-# CALQ

-Coverage-Adaptive Lossy Quality Score Compressor

----

-**The CALQ development is continued in the [Genie](https://github.com/mitogen/genie) project.**
+The CALQ development is continued in the [Genie](https://github.com/mitogen/genie) project.